BishiNET/B-Speed/README.md

 Therefore, the traffic of all the stream lock testing scripts will be proxyed via Clash core, and then via the proxy.

-The only task of B-Speed stream lock testing part is fetching the result of theses scripts, we are going to generate a "callback" script to help the B-Speed core to grab the result.
+The only task of B-Speed stream lock testing part is fetching the result of theses scripts, we are going to generate a "callback" script to help the B-Speed core to grab the result. **There is no necessity rewriting those scripts and we will NOT remake all of them again.**